Dayton prepared to aid war refugees if need be - NewsBreak

 Dayton prepared to aid war refugees if need be

-DAYTON, Ohio (WDTN) – Dayton Mayor Jeffrey Mims Jr. is calling Russia’s invasion of Ukraine horrible, but saying Dayton will do anything we can to help Ukrainians as they try to escape the violence.
+DAYTON, Ohio (WDTN) – Dayton Mayor Jeffrey Mims Jr. is calling Russia’s invasion of Uk raine horrible, but said Dayton will do anything we can to help Ukrainians as they try to escape the violence.

-In the past, Cedarville University Associate Professor of International Studies Glen Duerr says Dayton has come to the air of war refugees.
+In the past, Cedarville University Associate Professor of International Studies Glen Duerr said Dayton has come to the air of war refugees.
 “The refugee system has really been mobilized since WW2 with the creation of the United Nations.
-Dayton has played a roll in it, although typically we will receive refugees between 18 to 24 months after they’ve been moved to the United States,” said Duerr.
+Dayton has played a role in it, although typically we will receive refugees between 18 to 24 months after they’ve been moved to the United States,” said Duerr.

-Duerr says while Cleveland and Toledo are more likely to be the ones who would receive Ukrainian war refugees due to their larger sizes as cities, Dayton can still offer major assistance.
+Duerr said while Cleveland and Toledo are more likely to be the ones who would receive Ukrainian war refugees due to their larger sizes as cities, Dayton can still offer major assistance.

 For the latest news, weather, sports, and streaming video, head to WDTN.com.